 Hawaiian Airlines’ new in-flight wellness content

-Health-conscious travelers on Hawaiian Airlines’ transpacific flights can now choose from a selection of wellness content meant to enhance the wellbeing of passengers before, during and post-flight.
-The in-flight wellness content includes a series of stretches and breathing exercises.
+Health-conscious travelers on Hawaiian Airlines’ transpacific flights can now choose from a selection of wellness content meant to enhance the wellbeing of passengers before, during, and post-flight.
+In-flight wellness content includes a series of stretches and breathing exercises.

-It turns out breathing is a really important component of our mental health.
+It turns out breathing is an essential component of our mental health.
 Learning how to focus on and moderate our breathing is linked to improvements in cognitive capacities like attention and memory.
-Breathing has always been a central element of some of the most ancient Yogic practices, but scientists are making new discoveries every day about just how important this seemingly insignificant and automatic activity is for our health.
+Breathing has always been a central element of some of the most ancient Yogic practices, but scientists are making new discoveries every day about just how vital this seemingly insignificant and automatic activity is for our health.

 The onboard content, titled “Ola Pono” or “Live Well” in Hawaiian, was produced exclusively by the airline.
 The stretches and breathing portion is hosted by Wainani Arnold, a Honolulu movement specialist and founder of the Wainani Wellness Center.

-Arnold is a hula dancer and choreographer with over 15 years experience teaching yoga, dance, pilates and gyrotonic.
-That last one is an exercise method using spiraling, circular movements and rhythmic repetitions with corresponding breathing patterns.
+Arnold is a hula dancer and choreographer with over 15 years of experience teaching yoga, dance, pilates, and Gyrotonic.
+That last one is an exercise method using spiraling, circular movements, and rhythmic repetitions with corresponding breathing patterns.